RayHightower/RayHightower.com/_posts/2019-03-11-ai-superpowers-by-kai-fu-lee.markdown

 Some people will argue that we've been through changes like this before.
 Whenever humans develop new, labor-saving technology, new jobs emerge that we never would have dreamed of before.
 How many readers of this blog work in careers that didn't exist twenty years ago?

-Lee argues that the deep learning wave will different in two ways:
+Lee argues that the deep learning wave will be different in two ways:

 * **Speed**.
 Never in human history have we displaced 40% of our jobs, worldwide, in the span of a few decades.